 King Family specials throughout the 1960’s and 70’s.

-Several family members remain actively involved in show business with Marilyn King carrying on the King Sisters tradition as a popular concert performer.
-Her daughter Jen Staves is a performer, songwriter and recording artist in Los Angeles.
-Tina Cole is an acclaimed actress and director and recently spent 5 years as the resident director of the Sacramento Children's Theatre.
-Original King Kiddie Cam Clarke is a celebrated voice actor providing voices for numerous animated series (Teenage Mutant Ninja Turtles, Clifford the Big Red Dog, Cow & Chicken, The Lion King), films (Underdog, The Lion King: Return to Pride Rock, The Little Mermaid II) and video games (Metal Gear Solid, EverQuest II, Painkiller).
-Cam’s older brother, King Cousin Ric de Azevedo, performs across the country with Jim and Gary Pike in the trio group Reunion (formerly The Letterman) and his other brother, two-time Golden Globe® nominee Lex de Azevedo, is producer/composer of the Public Television series Signing Time created by his daughters Emilie and Rachel; Lex’s other daughter Julie de Azevedo is an accomplished songwriter and recording artist.
+Several family members remain actively involved in show business.
+The Four King Cousins continue to perform in concert and recently released a CD of their classic recordings from King Family specials.
+Tina Cole is an acclaimed actress and director and spent 5 years as the resident director of the Sacramento Children's Theatre.
+She currently stars in See Me - a short film making its way through the festival circuit.
+Marilyn King's daughter Jen Staves is a performer, songwriter and recording artist in Los Angeles.
+Original King Kid Cam Clarke is a celebrated voice actor providing voices for numerous animated series, films and video games (Teenage Mutant Ninja Turtles, He-Man, Clifford the Big Red Dog, Underdog, The Lion King: Return to Pride Rock, The Little Mermaid II, Metal Gear Solid, EverQuest II, Painkiller).
+Cam’s older brother, King Cousin Ric de Azevedo, performs across the country with Jim and Gary Pike in the trio group Reunion (formerly The Letterman) and their brother, two-time Golden Globe® nominee Lex de Azevedo, is producer/composer of the Public Television series Signing Time created by his daughters Emilie and Rachel; Lex’s other daughter Julie de Azevedo is an accomplished songwriter and recording artist.
 King Cousin Liza Rey Butler is a songwriter, arranger and harpist in Maine and plays concert harp on albums by Arcade Fire, the critically acclaimed rock band headed by her sons, Win and Will.
-Jamie Green, daughter of King Cousin Cathy (Cole) Green, is an award-winning independent recording artist and songwriter.
+Jamie Green, daughter of King Cousin Cathy (Cole) Green, is an award-winning recording artist and songwriter.

-Several members of the family recently appeared in "Christmas with the King Family" (2009) - a new musical documentary for Public Television which celebrates their iconic Christmas specials.
+Several members of the family recently appeared in "Christmas with the King Family Reunion" (2009) - a new musical documentary for Public Television which celebrates their iconic Christmas specials.